-Contact Us Kolonakiou, 39, FREMA PLAZA, Ground Floor, Flat/Office 2, Agios Athanasios, 4103, Limassol, Cyprus
+Contact Us

-Address
+Address 39 Kolonakiou, Frema Plaza, Ground Floor, Flat 2, Ayios Athanasios, 4103, Limassol

-Telephone (+357) 25 763605
+Telephone +357 25 763 605

-Fax (+357) 25 763604
+Fax +357 25 763 604

 Web site www.obrinvest.com

-Email slav in@obrinvest.com
+Email management@obrinvest.com

 The Board of Directors is ultimately responsible for the risk management framework of the Company.
 The Risk Management framework is the sum of systems, policies, processes and people within the Company that identify, assess, mitigate and monitor all sources of risk that could have a material impact on the Company's operations.